If somebody has access to a project, then they have access to all tasks and messages within that project.

 Customizing project permissions

 In Enterprise, Enterprise+ and Legacy Enterprise tiers, project admins can customize their project permissions to add additional restrictions.
 These settings can be found in the Review project permissions menu next to the project name.

 Project admins can restrict editors from modifying workflows or changing project appearance.
 This restricts editors from adding or modifying:

 - Saving layout as default

 - Project icon and color for everyone

-With Asana Enterprise, project admins can also restrict who can share and manage project memberships.
+With Asana Enterprise, Enterprise+ and Legacy Enterprise, project admins can also restrict who can share and manage project memberships.
 Choose between Only project admins and Project admins and editors.